programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 In the future when you want to move changes to your live site, follow just these steps:

-1. Open the GitHub for Desktop app and type a short description of your changes (and optionally a longer description in the second text box).
+1. Open the GitHub Desktop app and type a short description of your changes (and optionally a longer description in the second text box).
 2. Click the "commit" button underneath the text box.
 3. Once the commit has finished, click the "Sync" button in the top-right.
 4. Give GitHub a little time to receive these changes (about 10-60 seconds) before refreshing your live site to see your changes there.